 Teaching Your Children About God’s Appointed Times | Yom Kippur

-Teaching your children about Yom Kippur can be a challenge, especially if you don’t know where to start.
+Teaching your children about Yom Kippur–a day of repentance–can be a challenge, especially if you don’t know where to start.
 The good news is that the appointed time of Yom Kippur is the perfect opportunity to teach your children about the principles and heart behind repentance and forgiveness.

-Teaching your children about Yom Kippur can be intimidating and overwhelming, but it doesn’t have to be.
-It’s an appointed time to tell them about the importance and benefits of repentance and forgiveness.
-We want our children to grow stronger in the Lord.
-We pray for their protection.
+Teaching your children about Yom Kippur and the practice of repentance can be intimidating and overwhelming, but it doesn’t have to be.
+Yom Kippur is an appointed time to teach kids about the importance and benefits of repentance and forgiveness.
+This helps your children grow stronger in the Lord and understand the freedom that comes through repentance.

 • “No evil shall befall you, nor shall any plague come near your dwelling; for He shall give His angels charge over you, to keep you in all your ways.”—Psalm 91:10-11